yiuc/starbot/guide/GUIDE.md

 ```

 Did we just deploy this application in two commands?
 Yes, yes we did!
-Heroku installed the dependencies in HipHub's `package.json` file automatically, and gave us a URL so that we can visit our newly-deployed app.
+Heroku installed the dependencies in Starbot's `package.json` file automatically, and gave us a URL so that we can visit our newly-deployed app.

 **Open the app in a browser**